The Career Test Guide: How You Can Use Assessment And Aptitude Tests To Your Advantage

 You might find yourself at a career crossroads at many different stages of life.
 At these points, career assessments can help you find the right path.
 You’ll probably spend 30 or more hours a week at work, so it’s important to enjoy what you do to earn money.
 A personality or job interest test can point you in the right direction.

-High school or College
+High School or College

 A high school or college student can gain major insights from a career assessment.
 High school students may be deciding whether to go to a four year college, community college, technical school or straight to the workforce.
 College students might be choosing a major or searching for that first post-graduation job.
 Early in your career, you might not be familiar with the variety of jobs that are out there.
 Career assessments are especially valuable in this situation.
 They’ll help you understand your options, give you fresh job ideas and help you make a plan for a rewarding future career!